 ABF Property EOOD is a for-profit company registered to perform real estate transactions, and all other activities, permitted by Bulgarian laws.
-At December 31, 2022 and 2021, respectively the investment of the Foundation in ABF Property EOOD was \$692 and \$692.
-During 2022 and 2021 capital contributions at the amount of \$0 and \$454, respectively were distributed to ABF Property EOOD.
+As of December 31, 2023, the investment of the Foundation in ABF Property EOOD was \$692.
+During 2023 and 2022, respectively no capital contributions were distributed to ABF Property EOOD.